-SHAMANISM – Shamanism is an ancient system of healing, whereby a shaman enters an altered state of consciousness allowing him to consult with guardian and helping spirits.
-When this takes place the shaman is able to slip through a doorway and enter otherworld dimensions, he is guided by his guardian spirit and spirit helpers, while in the spiritual dimension he draws upon enormous power and can see the cause of disease in a patient and know the cure.
-When the shaman helps a recently deceased person cross over this work is called psycho pomp.
+Shamanism is an ancient system of healing, whereby a shaman enters an altered state of consciousness allowing him to consult with guardians and helpful spirits.
+When this takes place the shaman is able to slip through a doorway and enter otherworld dimensions, he is guided by his guardian spirit and spirit helpers, while in the spiritual dimension he draws upon enormous power and can see the cause of disease in a patient and also know the cure.
+When the shaman helps a recently deceased person cross over, this work is called psycho pomp.

 The premise of shamanism is that the visible world is permeated by invisible spirits which affect the lives of the living, the shaman is able to leave his body to enter the supernatural world to gain wisdom and answers.
-Shamans are said to treat ailments by mending the soul, and in all forms of healing the shaman will call on their power animals and their spiritual guidance.
+Shamans are said to treat ailments by mending the soul, and in all forms of healing the shaman will call on their power animals for the spiritual guidance they offer.

 Shamans can astral project, and the shaman has divining abilities which he uses to ensure good hunts and prosperity for a tribe or village, the shaman communicates with the spirits on behalf of the community, including the spirits of the deceased.
 Elaborate seances for the benefit of a community or tribe are created to express the shaman’s mystical communion with the spirits, this provides a way to share his experience.